Jucesr/i3-client/README.md

   * Add react-dnd so I had to wrap App component in the html backend.
   * Remove estimate_item reducer from redux store.
 No longer need it, it will be store in each estimate.

+## V0.7.2
+Date: Dec 14, 2018
+  * Update Table component to hold open rows in a different state.
+There is not need to implement the method onRowExpand in the parent component since the state it's stored in the Table.
+  * Change line items reducer prop items for entities.
+  * Add utility tree to hanlde tree operations.

 ## Glossary

 * DB = Database